Razacx/Advent-of-Code-2018/README.md

 _Pretty straightforward_
 _Parsing the data was the hardest part of the exercise_

+### _09/12 (~45m)_

+_Went into this thinking performance was going to be a large issue (a colleague talked about 30+ mins of runtime with his solution.)_
+_Was pleasantly surprised that using a linked list like structure can solve it in under a second_

+_Making the node structure for the linked list was the hardest part of the exercise for me_
+_All the other logic for playing the game is encapsulated in a single class (but remains pretty simple)_

 ### _10/12 (~1h)_

 _Very fun exercise!
 Was able to make use of my limited Swing knowledge here to make a visualisation tool_